 In the 1970s and 1980s, the arena was home for the Juan De Fuca Gulls of the Vancouver Island Junior Hockey League.
 The franchise disbanded in 1990 with the Gulls winning the league championship once in 1986-87.

 Juan De Fuca Whalers

-After two years in Cowichan, the Whalers (rebranded the Cowichan Warriors) returned to the Juan de Fuca arena in 1990 as the Victoria Warriors.
-In November 1990, former Victoria Cougars coach Gary Cunningham became co-owner of the Warriors.
-He immediately took over as head coach but was forced to resign in early 1991 because of health reasons.
-The Warriors were around for three years and transferred back to Cowichan in 1993.
+The Cowichan Valley franchise returned to the Juan de Fuca arena in 1990 as the Victoria Warriors.
+In November 1990, former Victoria Cougars coach Gary Cunningham became co-owner.
+He immediately took over as head coach but had to resign in early 1991 because of health reasons.
+After three seasons, the team went back to Cowichan for a final time in 1993.

 Juan de Fuca Arena was the temporary home of the Victoria Salsa while Bear Mountain Arena (Now the Q Centre) was being built.
 The Salsa played the first half of the 2003/04 season at Juan de Fuca and moved to Bear Mountain Arena (now the Q Centre) in February 2004.

 Byron Dafoe was born in England and grew up playing minor hockey in Comox.
 From 1986-1988, he tended goal for the Juan de Fuca Whalers.
-He went on to the Portland Winterhawks in 1988 and was a 1989 second-round draft pick of the Washington Capitals (The second goaltender picked in the draft).
+He went on to the Portland Winterhawks and later drafted by the Washington Capitals in 1989 (The second goaltender picked in the draft).
 Dafoe retired in 2005 after appearing in 415 games for the Washington Capitals, Los Angeles Kings, Boston Bruins and Atlanta Thrashers.

 Byron's son, Chase Dafoe, attended the Victoria Grizzlies training camp in 2018 and is currently with Trail Smoke Eaters of the BCHL.